lens-reputation/court/Whitepaper.md

 * Judges can **review profiles** in daily batches (10 per day max, enforced via cooldown).
 * Judges cast **positive or negative votes** on profiles.
 * Each vote is weighted by the **Judge's Reputation Score** (via LensReputation).
-* Voting data is stored on Lens as account actions, making it fully transparent and queryable.
+* Voting data is stored on Lens as publications, making it fully transparent and queryable.
 * Any user can access LensCourt reviews by changing a profile URL:
   `heyy.xyz/u/meketom` → `lenscourt.xyz/u/meketom`